peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding enc,
         System.IO.Stream input);

-Decodes data read from a data stream into a text string in the given character encoding.
+Decodes data read from a data stream into a text string in the specified character encoding.
 In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `encoding.DecodeToString(input)` .
 If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.

 In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(input)` .
 If the object's class already has a  `DecodeToString`  method with the same parameters, that method takes precedence over this extension method.